Applied Biosystems and Dr. Scott R. Diehl

 I'm hoping that in the not-too-distant future the cost of sequencing will come down.
 The recently announced Watson genome cost a million dollars.
 In the kind of work I do, I need to analyze hundreds if not thousands of human DNA samples.
 Obviously, a million-dollar cost for each of these DNA samples isn't going to work for small labs like mine, but once the costs come down this will open up many exciting new avenues for advancing our research.

-You're here for the opening of the new Applied Biosystems Application Support Center in Foster City.
+You're here for the opening of the new Applied Biosystems Training Center in Foster City.
 How do you think you might utilize this facility?

 One last question: What are you most excited about as you move forward in your research and in your collaborations with Applied Biosystems?